TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 104/Psalms 104.15.md

 ---

-And wine that maketh glad the heart of man, [And] oil to make his face to shine, And bread that strengtheneth man's heart.
+wine that makes glad the heart of man, oil to make his face to shine, and bread that strengthens man's heart.